Axway/agents-mulesoft/CONTRIBUTING.md

 * To do - Issues you plan to work on during the sprint should be moved here.
 * In progress - Any issue or pull request that is actively being worked on.
-* Done - Any issue that has been completed, rejected, blocked, or closed.
+* Done - Any issue or pull request that has been completed, rejected, blocked, or closed.

 When you open a pull request and link it to the issue and the board, a task for a pull request will automatically be placed in the 'In progress' column.
 When the pull request is merged, the task for the pull request will automatically be moved to the 'Done' column, and it will be closed.